 And it doesn’t take a lot of sleep loss to have this effect.
-Studies show that just 30-minutes of sleep loss can cause weight gain.
+Studies show that just 30 minutes of lost sleep can cause weight gain.

 Experts offer all sorts of reasons for why the above factors cause obesity.
 But the real reason is that they all elevate the setpoint weight.

-The setpoint weight is the weight your body thinks you should weight based on signals from your hormones, brain, and gut.
-It regulates your weight around your setpoint weight.
+Setpoint weight is that number on the scale that your weight hovers around, give or take 10-15 pounds.
+It is the weight your body thinks you should weigh based on signals from your hormones, brain, and gut.
+They regulate your weight around your setpoint weight.
 In other words, rather than being like a scale that balances calories in with calories out, your body is like a thermostat.
 It adjusts your calorie burn to keep your weight close to your setpoint weight.
 So if you eat more calories than you need, you burn more calories.
 If you eat fewer calories, your metabolism slows, and you burn fewer calories.
 (This has been scientifically proven, by the way.)

 Everything you eat and drink affects your setpoint weight, as does the type of exercise you do and the amount of sleep you get.
 We’ll take them one by one.

 Food: Processed foods, sugary and starchy carbs dysregulated the hormones, keeping them from sending correct signals to the metabolism.
 These foods also cause brain inflammation and kill beneficial gut bacteria, both of which raise the setpoint weight and cause obesity.